ljsinclair/featurebase-docs/docs/sql-guide/functions/function-upper.md

 # UPPER() function

-The `UPPER()` function returns the converted strings to upper case from the selected column.
+The `UPPER()` function returns the converted strings to upper-case from the selected column.

 ## Syntax